mug-jp/maplibre-gl-temporal-control/README.md

     performance: true // set when rendering is too slow, but frames which are not current are shown mostly transparent });
 map.addControl(temporalControl);

+// you can control programatically temporalControl.prev()
+temporalControl.next()
+temporalControl.play()
+temporalControl.pause()
+temporalControl.setLoopEnabled(true)
 ```

 ### Tips

 - In frames, You must set layer-objects corresponding to in map.
 - Layers set in frames must be added in map
 - when `performance: true`, not-current frames are shown as opacity=0.000000000000000000001
   - this option may not be neccesary for ordinary usecases